Virtual-Coffee/bot-meetingplace-events/README.md

 heroku logs --tail
 ```

-> :pencil: Note this results in an `bundler: command not found: rackup` error
+> :pencil: This results in an `bundler: command not found: rackup` error

 ### Set up slack